WuChao-2024/rdk_en_wuc_check_fork/docs/hardware_development/rdk_x3_module/audio_board.md

 tinyplay ./2chn_test.wav -D 0 -d 1
 ```

-### Audio Resampling TestingThe playback and capture signals of this audio board are using recording channels 7&8, so the 8-channel recording command needs to be used for capturing.
+### Audio Resampling Testing

+The playback and capture signals of this audio board are using recording channels 7&8, so the 8-channel recording command needs to be used for capturing.

 - Start 8-channel microphone recording
 ```shell